SIP Plan Calculator

 How much can I expect as mutual fund returns in 5 years?

 It's impossible to promise specific returns.
 Historically, well-managed equity mutual funds have shown the potential to deliver average annual returns in the range of 10-15% or even more over a 5-year period in a good market cycle.
-However, remember, past performance is not indicative of future results, and returns can fluctuate significantly.
-This is for educational and informational purposes only.
+However, remember, Goal SIP Calculator to figure out exactly how much you need to invest monthly to hit your target.
+It's a great first step towards turning your aspirations into reality!

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.